 According to Donek snowboards (who make custom snowboards), the following are good angles to have, depending on your style (with my own take on it):

 - Freestyle: 60 to 65 degrees

 - All-Mountain: 65 to 70 degrees

 - Freeride/Big Carver: 70 to 75 degrees

-I would add to this that you can have smaller degrees on your heel side, IMO.
+I would add to this that you can have smaller degrees on your heel side, compared with your toe side, IMO.